pug-php/pug/README.md

 This project exists thanks to all the people who contribute.
 <a href="https://github.com/pug-php/pug/contributors"><img src="https://opencollective.com/pug-php/contributors.svg?width=890&button=false" /></a>

-And all the people contributing to our depedencies, in particular:
+And all the people contributing to our dependencies, in particular:
 The [Phug engine](https://github.com/phug-php)
 The JS syntax converter [Js-Phpize](https://github.com/pug-php/js-phpize)